warbe-maker/VBA-Component-Management/README.md

 |  _***CompMan.Service.log***_| The <u>serviced</u> Workbook's parent folder | Log file for the executed CompMan services.|
 | _***CommComp.dat***_        | The [Common-Components](#the-common-components-folder) folder | A _PrivateProfile_ file with sections representing Common Components with various information like the hosting Workbook and the _[Revision-Number](#the-revision-number)_ for instance.|

-#### Multiple computers involved in VB-Project's development/maintenance
+### Multiple computers involved in VB-Project's development/maintenance
 When the [Common-Components](#files-and-folders) folder is handled/managed as a GitHub repository it will be easy to keep an up-to-date clone on various computers.
 Currently the location of the [Common-Components](#files-and-folders) folder is fixed and cannot be re-configured/located on a network.
 However, the whole environment, i.e. the [CompManRoot](#files-and-folders) folder may be moved to/kept at any location.

-#### CompMan used as Add-in
+### CompMan used as Add-in
-Services may be provided by the open [CompMan.xls][1] Workbook and that's why it may be configure for Auto-open.
-Alternatively, the [CompMan.xls][1] may be setup as _Addin_ (CompMan.xlsa) and configured for Auto-open.
-One of the differences will be that the servicing Workbook is invisible.
+Services may be provided directly by the open [CompMan.xls][1] Workbook which may be configured to auto-open.
+Alternatively CompMan may be setup as _Addin_ (CompMan.xlsa) which will automatically provide the services when Excel starts - with the differences that the servicing Workbook remains invisible.

-##### Pausing/continuing the CompMan Add-in
+### Pausing/continuing the CompMan Add-in
 Use the corresponding command buttons when the Workbook [CompMan.xlsb][1] is open.
 Pausing the Add-in is only a CompMan development feature.
 When the Add-in is paused while the [CompMan.xlsb][1] is open CompMan works as if the Add-in were not setup which means the services are directly provided by the open [CompMan.xlsb][1].
 When the [CompMan.xlsb][1] Workbook is closed and an Add-in had been setup the Add-in will be _continued_ automatically.
 This ensures that the Add-in is available for the [CompMan.xlsb][1] Workbook when it is opened again.
 > The _CompMan Add-in_ is the only means which allows to update outdated _Used&nbsp;Common&nbsp;Components_ in the [CompMan.xlsb][1] Workbook.
 I.e. the development instance of the Add-in.